Town-of-Impostors/TownOfImpostors/README.md

 From 1.7.1 onwards, there is a new streamer mode that can be toggled on.

-This makes it easier for streamers as you won't have to manually hide the code anymore on stream, it will be hidden for you.
+This makes it easier for streamers as they won't have to manually hide the code anymore on stream, it will be hidden automatically.

 ### How do I get the room code?
 When you create a room, the room code will be copied to your clipboard.
 Simply paste it somewhere and pass it onto others.